Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 *Wave refraction at a headland.*

-Coves are formed wenn the hard rock, limestone in Dorset, is broken, allowing the water to more easily erode the rocks behind it.
+Coves are formed when the hard rock, limestone in Dorset, is broken, allowing the water to more easily erode the rocks behind it.
 Example: [Lulworth Cove](https://www.google.com/maps/@50.6116076,-2.2502119,259a,35y,17.81h,69.91t/data=!3m1!1e3).
 Drag and pan while holding the control key to go 3D, you can see some cool formations.

-Cliffs in Dorset are mostly made of limestone, chalk, sandstone and chale.
+Cliffs in Dorset are mostly made of limestone, chalk, sandstone and shale.
 Soft cliff rocks are more prone to slumping, and hard rocks result in large, tall cliffs and wave cut platforms.

-A wave cut platform is an area of bedrock visible at low tode.
+A wave cut platform is an area of bedrock visible at low tide.
 It slopes gently into the sea, and is covered by the water at high tide.
 The stages of a cliffs and wave cut platforms are below:
 1. The land slopes into the sea, and being weakened by weathering processes.
 2. Waves erode the base of this with hydraulic power and abrasion between the high and low tides
 3. Continued erosion causes the rock to break away.
 It now has a 'notch' at its base.
 The rock above the notch is unsupported and prone to falling down.